#105

 Every artist stands on the shoulders of many predecessors.
 Through their artworks, I came to see the world better.
 In this almost endless line, there is one artist who is easily recognizable in my work.

 André Cadere was active between 1970 and his death in 1978.
 At that time you could have come across him at an opening with his mobile sculpture, his “barre ronde de bois”.
+Andre Cadere wanted to draw attention to the exclusivity of the art world by infiltrating these institutions with his own art.

 André Cadere would have turned 90 this year.